Eating Disorders Treatment Q&A

 • Seeing the disorder and its behavioral characteristics in a close relative

-A variety of signs and symptoms characterizes eating disorders, and although symptoms may vary with each disorder and amongst individuals, we have put together a list of the most common ones.
+A variety of signs and symptoms characterize eating disorders, and although symptoms may vary with each disorder and amongst individuals, we have put together a list of the most common ones.

 • Strange behavior around food